 Modified half double crochet (mhdc): yarn under, insert hook into stitch, pull up a loop, yarn over, pull through all three loops on the hook.
 See photo tutorial

-Yarn under: wrap yarn around hook from front to back instead of back to front like a yarn over.
+Yarn under: wrap yarn around the hook from front to back instead of back to front like a yarn over.

 To keep the join in a straight line on the basket instead of spiraling around, you’ll alternate starting a finishing a round like normal with a round that skips the first stitch and works the last stitch into the slip stitch of the round below.
 It helps to use stitch markers to mark where the last stitch of the next round will be placed.

-Adding leather straps (optional): cut the straps approximately 14” long and attach following the instructions of your rivet kit.
+Adding leather straps (optional): cut the straps approximately 14” long and attach them following the instructions of your rivet kit.

 The basket with the marled look at the bottom was made holding one strand of jute with one strand of white yarn together.